aimananees/Todo-App-Backend/README.md

 # Todo-App-Backend

-This the backend built for Todo App with Flask framework.
+This is the backend built for Todo App with Flask framework.

 Our tasks resource will use HTTP methods as follows: